omartra999/RechnerNetze/MAC.md

 - `Slotted ALOHA` has more latency because of the waiting times of free slots

-**What problems make CSMA unsuitable for use in wireless networks?**
+**What problems make CSMA unsuitable for use in wireless networks?** on a wireless network not all stations can sense each other
 - Exposed-Station-Problem
 - Hidden-Station-Problem